 Although the changes to the update model could be a challenge for IT departments, it helps enterprises avoid falling behind with software versions.
 Using the continuous delivery model, code will be updated on a regular basis, meaning users will always have the latest version of the operating system - Microsoft’s ultimate goal with Windows 10.

-Windows 10 for business: Migration to new operating system
+Cons: Migrating to new operating system

 While it is a case of if rather than when organisations move to Windows 10, migration is a significant project for many.